36t/node-trimimage/README.md

-# trim-images / compress-images use node.js
+# Trim and compress images use node.js

 ## About